 Algarvian fried cuttlefish is a very popular dish eaten in the Algarve and is ideal for eating in the summer on a terrace with a cool drink.

-Don’t confuse this dish with fried cuttlefish, which is a typical dish of many coastal cities in southern Portugal, such as Setúbal, Lisbon, Porto Covo, which is also delicious.
+Don’t confuse this dish with fried cuttlefish, which is a typical dish of many coastal cities in southern Portugal, such as Setúbal, Lisbon, and Porto Covo, which is also delicious.

 The best way to eat fish is grilled over coal, and the most common species in restaurants are sea bream, sardines, sea bass, and sole.